 Lace Front vs Full Lace

 As I mentioned above, lace front wigs have lace just in the front along the hairline.
 Depending on the wig this lace may extend a couple to several inches back.
+The large the lace area, the more expensive it is, however, it also gives you a bigger and deeper area to part as you want, just like your own hair.

 Here are some commonly asked questions relating to the topic “what is a lace front wig?”.